Must Have Items To Pack In Your Emergency Bag Today

 Finding Your Way

-When roads are blocked or you have to move on foot, knowing how to navigate can prevent dangerous detours.
+When roads are blocked or you have to move on foot, knowing how to navigate can prevent confusing detours.
 A compass works without batteries and helps you stay on course.
 Combining a compass with local topographic maps lets you plan safe routes.
 Have you ever tried to find your way without a map?
 It quickly becomes confusing.

 Everyday Carry Tools With Multiple Uses